fable-compiler/Fable/src/Fable.Transforms/Python/README.md

 # Fable to Python

-Experimental support for Python.
-First try is to transform the Babel AST into a Python AST.
+Experimental support for Python transforming the Babel AST into a Python AST.